 The Chairman represents the Guild and, with the assistance of the whole committee, runs it during their year of office.
 The Annual Conference is the culmination of their work; they select the venue, tutors and speakers.
 Together with the Conference Secretary they are responsible for organising and managing this event.
 As Vice-Chairman they prepare for their year as Chairman and the following year, as Past Chairman they assist the Awards & Selection Secretary and manage the Selection procedures.
 The Vice-Chairman and Past Chairman, together with the Bursary Secretary, select the annual winner of the Guild Student Bursary.

-The team for 2018-2019: Past chairman: Maureen Carswell.
-Chairman: Marion Edwards.
-Vice Chairman: Melvyn Jennings
+The team for 2019-2020: Past chairman: Marion Edwards.
+Chairman: Melvyn Jennings.
+Vice Chair Joy Funnel

-The Guild Secretary (David Cowling) is responsible for correspondence and generally assisting the Chairman; also for preparing the agenda and minutes for the AGM and all the Executive meetings.
+The Guild Secretaries (Jane Ball and Jane Sheppard) are responsible for correspondence and generally assisting the Chairman; also for preparing the agenda and minutes for the AGM and all the Executive meetings.

 The Conference Secretary (Teresa Kent) assists the Chairman and Vice Chairman in selecting a venue for each conference, visiting the proposed venues with them.
 The Conference Secretary then takes over most of the detailed work involved; preparing all the necessary paperwork, writing an informative article for the Winter issue of the journal, receiving members’ booking forms and collating all their requirements.
 They deal with all conference correspondence, arrange the details of accommodation, meals, tutorial requirements, conference programme, and liaise with the Treasurer and the Membership Secretary.